 The two halves of Right Now, Wrong Then exhibit only slight variations: There are some differences in dialogue, and some scenes run longer, or shorter, depending on the badinage.
 There’s a dreamy, oneiric quality to the repetitions, and the minute discrepancies are almost unsettling in their ability to disrupt what should be familiar.
 Hong treats relationships as stories to be told, each love written by two authors with distinctive styles and desires; the caustic power, and corrosiveness, of honesty, is inherent to all stories, all relationships — and here, honesty helps as much as it hurts.

 Hong moves his film along at a leisurely pace, as if the characters are reluctant to reach some inevitable conclusion — as if Hong himself is.
-The film almost plays like a considerably less dire telling of Mulholland Drive; Hong plays with a wish fulfillment scenario, offering a glimpse of reality before rewarding us (or himself?) with a happy-ish ending (though it is far from ideal, since the filmmaker still ends up alone, a blubbering mess).
-Hong may favor the desperate and lonely, but he has the heart of a hopeless romantic.
+And while the director may tend to favor the desperate and the lonely, he has the heart of a hopeless romantic.
 In the end, Hee-jeong sits, smiling and alone, in a movie theater, watching one of Cheon-soo’s films.
 She takes solace in the flicker of the screen, surrounded by a sea of empty red seats.
 Outside, snow falls serenely as Cheon-soo traipses off.
 Hong suggests that love sometimes does exist — in movies, in real life, in its own time.